Market Whales and Their Recent Bets on VST Options

 Having examined the options trading patterns of Vistra, our attention now turns directly to the company.
 This shift allows us to delve into its present market position and performance

-Current Position of Vistra Currently trading with a volume of 681,899, the VST's price is up by 0.65%, now at $71.58.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 10 days.
+Present Market Standing of Vistra With a trading volume of 3,603,749, the price of VST is up by 0.3%, reaching $79.46.
+Current RSI values indicate that the stock is is currently neutral between overbought and oversold.
+Next earnings report is scheduled for 7 days from now.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for Vistra with Benzinga Pro for real-time alerts.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.